Vindetta100/ODM/VALIDATION_REPORT.md

 2. **PRESERVE TEMPLATE** - Never overwrite the RULES, TEMPLATE, or WARNING sections above the separator
 3. **SINGLE FILE** - Only one validation report exists (no history, no versions)
 4. **LATEST ONLY** - This report always reflects the most recent session validation
+5. **NUMBERED SECTIONS** - All sections are numbered 1-8 so you can verify nothing was skipped

 ## TEMPLATE